jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

 ---

-# Development challenges
+# Development tips

 ![challenges](images/challenges.gif)

 ---

-# Development challenges: API Design
+# Development tips: API Design

 How things can be done differently in 4x compared to 3